sidpan1/sid-said/index.md

 ---
 layout: home
-title: Welcome to Sid Said
+author_profile: true
 ---

-# Welcome to My Blog
+# Welcome to Sid Said

 Hello and welcome to my personal blog.
 Here, I'll be sharing my thoughts, projects, and insights on technology, AI, and software development.

-## Recent Posts